Gkicks/chuckles-comedy-club/README.md

 * Edge
 * Firefox

-I also used Chrome Developer tools to test how the screen looked and worked on each device screen and also used these tools to look for bugs throughout designing and building the website.
+I also used Chrome Developer tools to look for bugs throughout designing and building the website and test how the screen looked and worked on the following device screens:

+* iPhone SE
+* iPhone XR
+* iPhone 12 Pro
+* Pixel 5
+* Samsung Galaxy S8+
+* Galaxy S20 Ultra
+* iPad Air
+* iPad Mini
+* Surface Pro 7
+* Surface Duo
+* Galaxy Fold
+* Samsung Galaxy A51/71
+* Nest Hub
+* Nest Hub Max
+* iPhone 6/7/8

+Of these, the narrowest screensize was the Galaxy Fold so I made sure the website was responsive down to this size.
+I have a Galaxy Fold 4 so also tested the website on this device.

 I posted a link to my website in the slack channel peer-code-review, but didn’t get any comments left, so I asked friends and family to test the website on their devices.
-There was one concern raised from this which was that the audio elements didn’t stop playing when another audio element started.
+There were two concerns raised from this:

+* The audio elements didn’t stop playing when another audio element started.
 This meant that the audio could all play over each other.
 I fixed this by finding some lines of JavaScript code (see credits section)
+* On the iPad 8th generation the opening hours didn’t show the opening hours for Sunday.
+I was unable to replicate this in the Chrome Developer tools but his was resolved by decreasing the h2 padding and font size for screen sizes max-width:925px

 ## WC3 Validator